ahmedmaherdev/product-management-api/README.md

 ## Testing the Application

 1. Import the Postman Collection.
-2. Set the `base_url` variable to `http://localhost:3000` in your Postman environment.
+2. Set the `API_URL` variable to `http://localhost:3000` in your Postman environment.
 3. Use the **Register User** and **Login** endpoints to get a JWT token.
 4. Pass the token in the `Authorization` header for protected routes.